 One Relative (Catch-All)

-Undertaking: VariesA sponsor who has no living relative (no spouse, no common-law partner, no conjugal partner, no parent, sibling, grandparent, aunt, uncle, niece, nephew, or child) may sponsor one relative of any age, whether or not related by blood.
+Undertaking: VariesA sponsor who has no living relative they could otherwise sponsor (no spouse, no common-law partner, no conjugal partner, no parent, sibling, grandparent, aunt, uncle, niece, nephew, or child) and who also has no such relative who is already a Canadian citizen, permanent resident, or person registered under the Indian Act may generally sponsor one relative of any age, whether or not related by blood.
 Undertaking varies by relationship.

 Sponsor Eligibility Requirements